 In this post I’m going to show you how to work from home with Amazon so you can start making money effectively and easily.

-In fact, all of these jobs can turn into a lucrative remote career; one of them offering employment status and the other three giving you the ability to work “whenever and wherever”.
+In fact, I’m going to go over the five best options to work with Amazon.
+Two of them will get you a great Amazon career with employment status and the other three giving you the ability to work “whenever and wherever”.

-Not only will your learn four VERY effective ways to work with Amazon, I’ll tell you:
+Not only will you learn five VERY effective ways to work with Amazon, I’ll tell you: